Trusted WordPress tutorials, when you need them most.

 WordPress Search FAQs

-In this guide, we’ve explored how the default WordPress search works and shared lots of tips on how to improve it.
+In this guide, we’ve explored how the default WordPress search works and shared lots of tips on how to improve its search capabilities.

 However, you may still have some questions about this important feature.
 That said, here are some of the most frequently asked questions about WordPress search.